Python3pkg/GenomeKey/README.rst

 Configuration
 =============

-After Cosmos is properly configured,

-Edit GenomeKey/genomekey/wga_settings.py and make sure it is pointing to the correct paths to the GATK bundle, reference genome, and binaries
+After Cosmos is properly configured, edit GenomeKey/genomekey/wga_settings.py and make sure it is pointing to the correct paths to the GATK bundle, reference genome, and binaries.

 Usage
 ======

+Inside the GenomeKey directory, execute:

-GenomeKey/bin/genomekey -h
+$ bin/genomekey -h

 *Examples*:

-    genomekey bam -n "My workflow from bam" -i '/path/to/bam'
+    genomekey bam -n "My workflow from bam" '/path/to/bam1 /path/to/bam2'

     genomekey json -n "My workflow from a json file" -i '/path/to/json'